sems-server/sems/doc/dsm/examples/dsm_di_monit/Readme_ddm.txt

 Applications can add specific attributes to the set which is being logged for every call.
-Monitoring exports is functions also through a DI interface, which can then be accessed for example from the outside through XMLRPC.
+Monitoring exports is functions also through a DI interface, which can then be accessed for example from the outside through XMLRPC (using xmlrpc2di module).
 On the other hand there is a DSM module mod_monitoring, which allows a DSM to add attributes (monitoring.log()).